Marjan112/tenth/README.md

     65 emit

-is going to print 'a' in the console.
+is going to print 'a'.

 ## Exit